Mc-Zen/quill/quantum-circuit.typ

 ///             wire will be drawn all through the gate (box: false) or not).
 /// - floating (boolean): Whether the content for this gate will be shown floating
 ///             (i.e. no width is reserved).
-/// - wire-count (integer): Wire count for control wires.
 /// - multi (dictionary): Information for multi-qubit and controlled gates (see @@mqgate()).
 /// - size-hint (function): Size hint function.
 /// - draw-function (function): Drawing function that produces the displayed content.
 ///             Signature: (gate, draw-params).
-/// - ..args (array): Optional additional arguments.
+/// - args (dictionary): Optional additional arguments.
 When using a custom
   ///           `draw-function`, you may store extra information here.
 #let gate(
   content,